snimu/blog/contents/propsal-mot-by-splitting/article.md

 ### Catching Up to DeepSeek

+The great advantage of DeepSeek's MTP method is, as far as I can tell, that the next-next-token prediction relies on the model's own next-token prediction and can thus be backpropagated through both, which provides an additional training signal per token *for the next-token prediction*, making the next-token prediction stronger.

 - Split
 - Predict first token from first chunk (c1==h1)
 - Then concatenate first chunk and second chunk c2